 I didn’t know about the Secrets of Puebla until we got to the city and read about it in one of the city’s tourist pamphlets (never knock a tourist information center – they know things).

 You could easily walk straight past this building and not think you were missing one of the coolest sites in the city.
 It’s free to visit and most days you can get an English tour to learn more.

 We learned all about the colonization of the city and the separation of the indigenous people and the Spanish.

 Then we got to go beneath the city’s streets and see a bridge that was built during the 17th century to cross over what was once a huge river (it has since been covered over and is a ring road around the city).

 You can also explore a series of tunnels around the city, but they are closed on Mondays, so, unfortunately, we missed out on the tunnels.

-You can opt to pay for an English guide to take you through the ruins if you want to learn more about the history of Cholula, but I was quite happy to take my time wandering around the ruins and then exploring the town.
+You can opt to pay for an English guide to take you through the ruins.
+But I was quite happy to take my time wandering around the ruins and then exploring the town.

 To get here from Puebla, there is a really easy and reasonably priced tram that you can take.

 It only leaves for Puebla twice a day and both times are incredibly early.
 We took an 8:30 AM tram into the town and by 1pm, we were ready to leave.